onox/wayland-ada/README.md

 # Ada binding to the Wayland Client library
 The Wayland binding consists of two packages:
 - Posix, minimal Ada binding to the Ubuntu Posix API.
-- Posix.Wayland, thick Ada binding to the Wayland Client API.
+- Posix.Wayland_Client, thick Ada binding to the Wayland Client API.

 The Ada binding is only known to work on Ubuntu 18.04 due to a bug in the Gnome Compositor that has a bugfix, but it has only found its way